-We focused on this area because of the significant level of judgement required in arriving at the key assumptions, including the impact of the COVID-19 pandemic as follows:
+We focused on this area because of the significant level of judgement required in arriving at the key assumptions, including the impact of the ongoing COVID-19 pandemic as follows:

-- Future rental cash inflows which are based on the location, type and quality of the properties, expected occupancy rates, and supported by the terms of any existing lease, other contracts or external evidence such as current market rents for similar properties. - Capitalisation rates which are based on actual location, size, quality and age of the properties and maintenance programs and taking into account comparable market data at the valuation date.
+- Future rental cash inflows, which are based on the location, type and quality of the properties, expected occupancy rates, and supported by the terms of any existing lease, other contracts or external evidence such as current market rents for similar properties. - Capitalisation rates, which are based on actual location, size, quality and age of the properties and maintenance programs and taking into account comparable market data at the valuation date.

-The approach to addressing the matter, with the assistance of our valuation experts, involved the following procedures, amongst others:
+The approach to addressing the matter, with the assistance of our valuation expert, involved the following procedures, amongst others:

-- Obtained an understanding of and evaluated management's process for estimating investment property valuations, including obtaining and reviewing valuations performed by management's independent valuators. - Assessed the competence and independence of management's independent valuators and inspected the final valuation report. - Performed an independent fair value calculation for three of the investment properties and compared to the fair value recorded by management. - Tested future rental cash inflow, taking into account likely impacts due to the COVID-19 pandemic, on a sample basis, by agreeing the square footage and rental rates to the underlying signed lease contracts. - Recalculated occupancy rates based on a sample of signed lease contracts. - Evaluated and tested management's capitalisation rate assumption, using knowledge of the industry, continued impact of the COVID-19 pandemic and current and expected market conditions such as country risk premium and repo rates. - Tested the mathematical accuracy of management's calculations.
+- Obtained an understanding of and evaluated management's process for estimating investment property valuations. - Performed independent fair value calculations for the investment properties and compared to the fair value recorded by management. - Tested future rental cash inflow, taking into account likely impacts due to the COVID-19 pandemic, and on a sample basis, agreed the square footage and rental rates to the underlying signed lease contracts. - Recalculated occupancy rates based on a sample of signed lease contracts. - Evaluated and tested management's capitalisation rate assumption, using knowledge of the industry, continued impact of the COVID-19 pandemic and current and expected market conditions such as country risk premium and repo rates. - Tested the reasonableness of the maintenance costs included in the fair value computation by comparing the historical costs of these expenses as a percentage of rental income. - Tested the mathematical accuracy of management's calculations.